 I grew up in Arlington, Massachusetts and attended Bates College in Lewiston, Maine, majoring in English literature.
 During my junior year, I studied at Oxford University and traveled to Russia, France, Italy and Greece during vacations.

 After college, I enlisted in the Air Force one step ahead of my draft board’s invitation to join the army and continue my travels in Vietnam.
 I served in the Philippines at Clark Air Base and at Andrews AFB outside Washington D.C.

 After my discharge from the military, I began a career in information technology.
 My wife and I moved north of Boston in 1975.
-We have two married children, a daughter living in Ireland and a son in Providence, Rhode Island.
+We have two married children, a daughter living in New Hampshire and a son in Rhode Island.
 We have four grandchildren.

 I retired after working 35 years in IT at several Boston-area financial companies.
 At the time, I told myself, “You call yourself a writer, but you’ve never done the hard, daily work.”
 Since then I’ve spent 4 – 6 hours a day writing, usually in a local coffee shop.